ToxicDonkeyButts/fifth-equilux/Gameplay/Combat.md

 ># Combat Step by Step
 >
 >1. **Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.
 >2. **Establish positions.** The GM decides where all the characters and monsters are located.
-Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are̶how far away and in what direction.
+Given the adventurers' marching order or their stated positions in the room or other location, the GM figures out where the adversaries are, how far away and in what direction.
 >3. **Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants' turns.
 >4. **Take turns.** Each participant in the battle takes a turn in initiative order.
 >5. **Begin the next round.** When everyone involved in the combat has had a turn, the round ends.
 Repeat step 4 until the fighting stops.